 Fantasy Premier League Draft gives Fantasy Premier League managers a great opportunity to test their skills.

-FPL Draft is free to play and runs alongside the Fantasy Premier League season, using the same scoring system.
+FPL Draft is free to play and runs alongside the main FPL game, using the same scoring system.

 Similar to FPL, Fantasy managers also pick a 15-man squad in Draft.

 But there is one big difference.
 Each player can be owned by only one manager in each mini-league.

 So only one manager in your mini-league can have Mohamed Salah, only one can select Erling Haaland.